-- Deliver 9,500 housing starts in the next 5-years and ensure a sustainable level of affordable housing is brought forward; - Increase the rate of house-building with a minimum target of at least 1,200 new home completions a year over the period 2014/15 to 2017/18, with the aspiration of accelerating delivery so we can start up to 1,900 mixed tenure new homes per year; - Deliver a range of housing products and tenures with our housing association partners to meet the needs of our growing population from high quality home ownership, through starter homes and shared ownership, to homes for rent at a range of rental values including traditional social rents; and - Guarantee a decent level of housing for local people on lower incomes by requiring housing developers to provide 50% of new dwellings as affordable housing.
+- Deliver 9,500 housing starts in the next 5-years and ensure a sustainable level of affordable housing is brought forward - Increase the rate of house-building with a minimum target of at least 1,200 new home completions a year over the period 2014/15 to 2017/18, with the aspiration of accelerating delivery so we can start up to 1,900 mixed tenure new homes per year - With our housing association partners deliver a range of housing products and tenures for our growing population - from high quality home ownership, through starter homes and shared ownership, to homes for rent at a range of rental values including traditional social rents

+Guarantee a decent level of housing for local people on lower incomes by requiring housing developers to provide 50% of new dwellings as affordable housing.

-- 9,500 new homes will be started over the next five years; - Current housing shortages in the borough will start to be addressed; - A greater choice of housing will be provided for people at all stages of life; and - A greater proportion of homes will be provided as affordable housing 50% of new homes will be affordable to local people.
+- 9,500 new homes will be started over the next five years, - Current housing shortages in the borough will start to be addressed - A greater choice of housing will be provided for people at all stages of life. - A greater proportion of homes will be provided as affordable housing 50% of new homes will be affordable to local people

-PRIORITY THREE - Support the local economy to grow
+Priority 3: Support the local economy to grow